Calculating LSAT Percentile Rank

 How to Calculate Your LSAT Percentile Rank

 Secondly, it will take this 'raw score' and then convert it to a 'scaled score' with the help of a scale ranging from 120 to 180.
 Based on the difficulty level of the examination, LSAC will either add 3 marks to your scaled score or deduct 3 marks from it.
-For example, if the 'scaled score' you have received is 140 then your 'score band' will be 137 if the LSAT was an easy one and 143 if it was a difficult one.
+For example, if the 'scaled score' you have received is 140 then your 'score band' will be 137 if the exam was an easy one and 143 if it was a difficult one.

 - The percentage of candidates whose 'scaled score' is more than yours and the percentage of candidates who have received 'scaled score' less than you.

-This process of 'equating' ensures that all external factors that can affect your LSAT have been considered while calculating your percentile rank.
-This method also ensures that the LSAT score percentile that you receive is an accurate representation of your logical and analytical skills.
+This process of 'equating' ensures that all external factors that can affect your assessment have been considered while calculating your percentile rank.
+This method also ensures that the percentile that you receive is an accurate representation of your logical and analytical skills.
 Now that you understand the marking scheme used by LSAC you must try and increase your percentile rank.
 Some tips to help you do so are discussed in the following section.